gromacs/gromacs/docs/install-guide/index.rst

 supported by the nvcc compiler (and the |Gromacs| build system).
-However, it can be beneficial to manually pick the specific CUDA architecture(s) to generate code for either to reduce compilation time (and binary size) or to target a new architecture not yet supported by the |GROMACS| build system.
+However, it can be beneficial to manually pick the specific CUDA architecture(s) to generate code for either to reduce compilation time (and binary size) or to target a new architecture not yet supported by the |Gromacs| build system.
 Setting the desired CUDA architecture(s) and virtual architecture(s) can be done using the ``GMX_CUDA_TARGET_SM`` and ``GMX_CUDA_TARGET_COMPUTE`` variables, respectively.
 These take a semicolon delimited string with